syncfusion/blazor-docs/src/diagrams/diagram/undo-redo.md

----
-title: "Undo and redo"
-component: "Diagram"
-description: "Undo and redo provide support to reverse and restore the performed changes."
----

 # History List

 Diagram tracks the history of actions that are performed after initializing the diagram and provides support to reverse and restore those changes.